m-peckus/game_project/README.md

  pip install pygame

  3. Run the game:

+The main.py file contains the core game logic and mechanics.
+To run the game directly from the command line, ensure the following prerequisites are met:

+Bash

- python main.py
+chmod +x main.py

+Execute the file using:

+Bash

+./main.py

+Ensure you have Python3 installed and the required dependencies (pygame) set up before running the game.

   PROJECT STRUCTURE

- main.py: Game loop and core mechanics.
+-  main.py: Game loop and core mechanics.

- player.py: Spaceship class with movement, shooting, and screen wrapping logic.
+-  player.py: Spaceship class with movement, shooting, and screen wrapping logic.

- asteroid.py: Asteroid class with splitting and movement mechanics.
+-  asteroid.py: Asteroid class with splitting and movement mechanics.

- asteroidfield.py: Spawner and manager for asteroids.
+-  asteroidfield.py: Spawner and manager for asteroids.

- shot.py: Bullet (shot) class for firing at asteroids.
+-  shot.py: Bullet (shot) class for firing at asteroids.

- constants.py: Game-wide constants for screen size, speeds, and settings
+-  constants.py: Game-wide constants for screen size, speeds, and settings

  LEARNING HIGHLIGHTS

  This project demonstrates:

- Inheritance: The Asteroid class inherits from a base CircleShape class for reusability.
+-  Inheritance: The Asteroid class inherits from a base CircleShape class for reusability.

- Encapsulation: Each game element (spaceship, asteroids, bullets) is encapsulated in its own class.
+-  Encapsulation: Each game element (spaceship, asteroids, bullets) is encapsulated in its own class.

- Polymorphism: Shared methods like update and draw behave differently for each class.
+-  Polymorphism: Shared methods like update and draw behave differently for each class.

  Game Development Concepts: